 - Allocate time to write

 I write or edit three days a week for Two Drops of Ink or my addiction blog, FromAddict2Advocate.
 I’m not a full-time writer.
-I conduct recovery support groups, have a fairly active family life, enjoy the company of friends, run errands, clean, and cooks all of my meals – without a microwave.
-In other words, I’m like all those who do not make a living from my writing – I have jobs and a life.
+I conduct recovery support groups, have a reasonably active family life, enjoy the company of friends, run errands, clean, and cooks all of my meals – without a microwave.
+In other words, I’m like all those who do not make a living from my writing – I have jobs and life.

 But I still write or edit three days a week.

 And I read seven days a week.
-Two of those days are set aside for reading books on better writing, five of those days are for pleasure.
-But even those help me learn about syntax, dialog, sentence construction, and expose me to good writing.
+Two of those days are set aside for reading books on better writing; five of those days are for pleasure.
+But even those help me learn about syntax, dialog, sentence construction and expose me to good writing.

 4. Create Files For Future Articles